prateekbhandarii/prateekbhandarii/README.md

 # Hello, I'm ✨Prateek Bhandari✨

-A Software Engineer who is passionate about Android apps.
-Actually loves the feeling that **Someone is using your piece of art**.
+A Software Engineer who is passionate about Android apps, actually loves the feeling when **Someone uses your piece of art and it makes their life easy**.
 Hence, making open-source more accessible, creating technology to elevate people, and building community.
-Currently working as Android application developer @ On Device Solutions Ltd. Hyderabad, India, managing and developing SAP oriented applications.
+Currently working as Android application developer @ On Device Solutions Ltd. Hyderabad, India.

 # Latest Contribution

-Object Character Recognition using Google Machine Learning Kit
+Google's Android Certification practice repo

 # Reach me on Internet